 WND is far-right/alt-right.
 This story just came out.
 Direct quote “The story, nevertheless, was issued by the AP, which explained it obtained an 11-page document that “calls for the unprecedented militarization of immigration enforcement as far north as Portland, Oregon, and as far east as New Orleans, Louisiana.”

 The issue here is it doesn’t link to the source but another news outlet that is using the source that then links to the source there.
 This is something you might find in a typical badly cited essay in college.
 Always cite original sources when referencing material.

 Second issue in the article – “On Thursday, activists protesting Trump’s effort to enforce immigration law carried out a “Day Without Immigrants” protest in which immigrants were to stay home from work or school.

 In Denver, some parents left work to take lunch to their children in public schools when the lunchroom workers took part in the protest.”

-This is minor but it shows a significant downplay of how wide spread and national the “Day Without Immigrants” was.
+This is minor but it shows a significant downplay of how widespread and national the “Day Without Immigrants” was.
 It shows clear bias in how they view said protest when you marginalize like this.
-Better solution is to not reference it at all to limit bias in reporting.
+A better solution is to not reference it at all to limit bias in reporting.

 Screen capture of their headlines as of 2/17/2017